Chart Color Schemes

 Central Highlands - East has shown very soft population growth performance across periods assessed by AreaSearch

-Central Highlands - East's population was around 7,627 as of November 2025.
-This reflected an increase of 471 people since the 2021 Census, which reported a population of 7,156 people.
-The change was inferred from the estimated resident population of 7,588 from the ABS as of June 2024 and an additional 81 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 0.40 persons per square kilometer.
-Central Highlands - East's growth of 6.6% since the 2021 census exceeded the SA3 area's growth of 6.2%, indicating it was a growth leader in the region.
+Central Highlands - East's population was approximately 7,627 as of November 2025.
+This figure reflects an increase of 471 people, a growth rate of 6.6%, since the 2021 Census which reported a population of 7,156.
+The change is inferred from the estimated resident population of 7,588 in June 2024 and an additional 81 validated new addresses since the Census date.
+This results in a population density of 0.40 persons per square kilometer.
+Central Highlands - East's growth rate exceeded that of the SA3 area (6.2%), making it a growth leader in the region.
 Natural growth contributed approximately 83.9% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
-These state projections did not provide age category splits, so AreaSearch applied proportional growth weightings from ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Population projections anticipated lower quartile growth for Australian non-metropolitan areas, with the area expected to increase by 387 persons to 2041, reflecting a total increase of 4.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Looking ahead, lower quartile growth is anticipated for Australian non-metropolitan areas.
+The population of Central Highlands - East is projected to increase by 387 persons to 2041, reflecting a total increase of 4.5% over the 17 years.

 Frequently Asked Questions - Population